WICG/fenced-frame/explainer/README.md

 *   User information on the embedding site
     *   Accessible via communication channels
-*   User information on the fenced frame site
+*   Information from other top-site partitions
     *   Accessible via an API (e.g., Turtledove) or via access to unpartitioned storage

-A primary use case (Turtledove, Conversion Lift Measurement) for a fenced frame is to have read-only access to some unpartitioned storage, for example, in Turtledove, it is the interest-based ad to be loaded.
+A primary use case for a fenced frame is to have read-only access to some other partition’s storage, for example, in Turtledove, it is the interest-based ad to be loaded which was added while visiting another site.
 The URL of the ad is sufficient to give away the interest group that the user belongs to, to the embedding site.
 Therefore the URL for the ad creative is an opaque url (details [here](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/opaque_src.md)) — which can be used for rendering, but cannot be inspected directly.

 We expect some leakage of information to be possible via network timing attacks.
 The side channel and some mitigations are described [here](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/network_side_channel.md).